About

 Douglas E. Congdon grew up in New Jersey, went to college in New York, and became a Hemingway wannabe when he read “A Moveable Feast” while serving in the Navy.
 Fifty years and two novels later, the Nobel is proving elusive.
 But the grandkids call him Papa, so that’s some solace.

 But, seriously, there’s more difference than the quality of the writing.
 While Hemingway found inspiration in the cafés of Paris and the bull rings of Pamplona, Congdon’s interests are closer to those of H.G.
 Wells and his classic work, “The Time Machine” – though not 800,000 years in the future.
-Rather, Congdon’s two novels (“Heat 30:1” and its sequel, “Above Sea Level”) speculate about life on a climate-changed Earth during the next 30 years.
+Rather, Congdon’s first two novels (“Heat 30:1” and its sequel, “Above Sea Level”) speculate about life on a climate-changed Earth during the next 30 years.
 He imagines what life would be like if humanity does not change course, and focuses on how our species always finds a way.
+His third novel, “The Second Convention: America, 2036,” explores how we might find that way.

 Want a free story?

-Subscribe to my newsletter and you’ll immediately receive an electronic version of They Are Coming Tomorrow, a short story set in America in the early 2030s at the start of the Transition to the world portrayed in Above Sea Level.
+Subscribe to my newsletter and you’ll immediately receive a digital version of Monday Morning, a short story about robots and faith set in America in the near future.

 SHARE THIS